- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Political system: Unitary parliamentary absolute monarchy

 Money: The Omani Rial (OMR) is the official currency.
 It is divided into 1,000 baisa.
 Oman has an established banking system with both local and international banks offering services for expats.
 It is easy and straightforward for expats to open a bank account.

-Tipping: Not necessarily expected, but it is appreciated to add a 10 percent service charge in restaurants if not given and to round up taxi fare.
+Tipping: Not necessarily expected, but adding a 10 percent service charge in restaurants, if not given, and rounding up taxi fare is highly appreciated.

 Time: GMT +4

 Electricity: 240 V, 50 Hz.
 British-style three-point bladed plugs ('type G' plugs)

 International dialling code: +968

 Transport and driving: Oman doesn't have an extensive public transport system and most expats choose to own a vehicle.
 Cars drive on the right side of the road.